 Are music samples free?

 No, you cannot sample music without permission as it is a violation of copyright.
-Regardless of the length or recognizability of the sample, it is another person’s intellectual property.
+Even if you use royalty free sounds, any other music sample, regardless of the length or recognizability, is another person’s intellectual property.

 Where can I get free loops and samples?